23W-GBAC/NastLenBlog/README.md

 # Data Quality in Healthcare

 My name is Anastasiia Bulatkina.
-I think the biggest obstacle to AI in Healthcare is a lack of data quality.
+I'm pretty sure you're craving to know what are the most significant Medical Breakthroughs in 2023.
 Follow my Blog!